panlanfeng/panlanfeng.github.io/index.md

 * First Place in the 15th Annual Data Mining Cup, May 2014.

 <p style="padding-left:60px;">
-Analyzing online shopping data, predicting product returning probability given customer shopping records and item information.
-Our team achieved the lowest prediction error rate among challengers all over the world.
+Predicted item returning probability given customer and item information in an online shopping problem, utilizing ensemble algorithm consisting of C5.0, support vector machine and random forests.
+In charge of the C5.0 which gave the best performance.
 </p>

 ## Work experience